Benefits of automated time & attendance

 Elimination of Duplicate Data Entry

-If your time and attendance is being keyed into one or more than one system, you have a cost that can easily be eliminated.
+You can easily eliminate your costs if you key your time and attendance into one or more systems.
 Check the following systems to see if any time and attendance data is being keyed into a:

 - Time tracking system.